olliesharp5/virtual-artistry/README.md

 * Unable to render crispyforms
 * Form unable to POST to update a review due to an error in url.py filepath. /art/ needed in front of urlpattern
+* reviewId coming throuigh as null.
+Debugged Js using console.log queries, amended the getAttribute value to data-review_id from review_id to obtain the correct reviewid value.

 #### Unfixed Bugs